j4321/tkcalendar/README.rst

     * No longer set locale globally to avoid conflicts between several instances, use babel module instead
     * Add option showwekknumbers to show/hide week numbers
     * Make DateEntry compatible with more ttk themes, especially OSX default theme
+    * Add possibility to display special events (like birthdays, ..) in the calendar.
+      The events are displayed with colors defined by tags and the event description is displayed in a tooltip (see documentation).

 - tkcalendar 1.2.1